EGA Board Secretary, Program Director, Democracy & Media, Wallace Global Fund

-Allison Barlow is currently program consultant to the HKH and Quixote Foundations and the Wallace Global Fund.
-Allison has advised numerous other grantmakers, including the Open Society Institute, Beldon Fund, John Merck Fund, Charity Projects Entertainment Fund, Albert A. List Foundation and numerous other philanthropies interested in catalyzing social change across issue areas.
-She is co-chair of the Funders Committee for Civic Participation and serves on the advisory boards of the Media Demcoracy Fund and the Youth Engagement Fund.
+Allison Barlow is Program Director for Democracy & Media at the Wallace Global Fund.
+Allison has advised numerous other grantmakers, including the HKH Foundation, Quixote Foundation, Open Society Institute, Beldon Fund, John Merck Fund, Charity Projects Entertainment Fund, Albert A. List Foundation and numerous other philanthropies interested in catalyzing social change across issue areas.
+She is co-chair of the Funders Committee for Civic Participation and serves on the advisory boards of the Media Democracy Fund and the Youth Engagement Fund.

 Paul Beaudet is the Associate Director of the Wilburforce Foundation.
 He always imagined that he would one day grow up to “integrate evaluation practices into the foundation's operations and works with key capacity building service providers to help grantees plan, manage and sustain their organizations and programs.”
 Dreams do come true!
 Paul has worked for nonprofit organizations since 1985 on behalf of the environment, education, the arts, and social justice.
 He is currently a member of the Visiting Committee of the Nonprofit Leadership Program at Seattle University, and serves on the Advisory Board of the Center for Effective Philanthropy.
 He, his husband, and Kari (a lovable but neurotic Karelian Bear Dog) split their time between Seattle and Guemes Island.

-Sarah Bell is Program Manager for The 11th Hour Project, a program of The Schmidt Family Foundation.
-As Communications Manager for the Foundation from 2007 – 2010, she led the redesign and launch of the 11th Hour website and oversaw the development of their communications strategy.
-In 2010 she led the research process for the Foundation’s new program in ecological agriculture and regional food systems – a program she currently directs.
-She is active in several organizations, including Sustainable Agriculture and Food Systems Funders and Environmental Grantmakers Association.
-She holds a B.A. in both English Literature and French from the University of Colorado.
-An enthusiastic supporter of permaculture and former student at the Regenerative Design Institute in Bolinas, Sarah lives in San Francisco where she and her husband aspire to turn their backyard into an urban homestead with the help of their two year old son, Julian.
+Sarah is Program Director for The 11th Hour Project, a program of The Schmidt Family Foundation, and directs the Foundation’s program in ecological agriculture and regional food systems.
+She sits on the boards of Pie Ranch in Pescadero, CA and the Environmental Grantmakers Association and holds a B.A. in both English Literature and French from the University of Colorado.
+An enthusiastic supporter of permaculture and former student at the Regenerative Design Institute in Bolinas, Sarah lives in San Francisco with her husband and two sons.